 The aim of this course is to teach you about certain aspects of atomic and optical physics that, when taken as a whole, will amount to a body of knowledge that is not only relevant, but is still a very active area of research around the world.
 We are going to use your knowledge of quantum mechanics that you have acquired, and are still acquiring, to learn about atomic and optical physics (or more precisely – atom-light interactions) because is AOP is QM in action.
 Conceptually “construct” an atomic clock and use the example of such a device, and the precision measurement of time, as a learning tool.

-Lecture 1, Prof. Sir Arnold Wolfendale's history of timekeeping lecture: There are no learning outcomes for this lecture.
+Lecture 1, History of timekeeping lecture: There are no learning outcomes for this lecture.

 Lecture 2 learning outcomes: Understand electron configurations and how to derive term symbols for atomic states.
 Describe what is meant by the clock uncertainty.
 Describe the principle of the atomic clock, including: how the atomic linewidth is related to the clock uncertainty; and, qualitatively, how the atomic clock minimises the clock uncertainty and what limits it.
 Explain what is meant by a "standard" in the context of metrology, in particular in the measurement of time or frequency.
 Weekly problem 1 Describe, with the aid of a simple schematic, how an atomic clock is used to measure time.
 QAP 2010 & 2011, Weekly problem 1.
 Describe the classical picture of the electric and magnetic dipole interaction.
 Know how the dipole approximation leads to the form of the dipole moment operator.
 QAII 2003, QAII 2008.
 Describe, pictorially and including some of the mathematics, how the electric dipole moment of an atom in an energy eigenstate is zero.
 QAII 2006, QAII 2008, QAP 2012, MAOP 2103, MAOP 2015.
 Foot §2.1, Y&F §41.3, Atkins §13.1 & Atkins §13.2 - Revise the solution of the Schroedinger equation for hydrogen and hydrogenlike atoms to know and understand the shape of orbitals.
 Describe pictorially how the electric dipole moment of a superposition of two states of opposite parity has a non-zero dipole moment.
 QAII 2008.
 Describe how non-zero electric dipole moments are associated with transitions between states with opposite parity to give selection rule.
 Foot §2.2 - Understand how the rate of a transition is prop. to the square of the matrix element of the perturbation.
 Foot §2.2.1 - Undertstand that selection rules arise from the angular integral.
 Foot §2.2.1 - Describe how the angular integral in a pi-transition is cylindrically symmetrical and how this leads to a Delta m = 0 selection rule.
 Foot §2.2.1 - Describe how the angular integral in a sigma-transition is zero unless the Delta m = +/- 1 selection rule is satisfied depending on the handedness of the circular polarisation.
 Foot §2.2.3 - Describe how, quantum mechanically, the origin of the parity selection rule in terms of the angular integral.
 Describe the source of magnetic dipole moment.
 QAII 2004, QAII2008.
 Y&F §41.4, p.1379 to 1382 - Know how the magnetic quantum number arises and how it is related to angular momentum.
 Understand the link with the Zeeman effect in Lectures 6/7.
 Describe how the electric interaction with the EM field is 274 times larger than the corresponding magnetic interaction.
 QAII 2008.